 Teams don’t develop synergy overnight.
 Building synergy takes time and effective facilitation.

 Team Facilitation starts with developing the right mindset and meeting preparation process.
 It’s informed by the things you believe as a facilitator, such as believing the group has the collective wisdom to solve the challenge at hand.
 Being aware of your bias means understanding how you can intentionally or unintentionally influence the group process.

-No matter the kind of meeting you walk into, your job is to help the group get over the hurdles of face-to-face communication.
-Here are seven tips to keep in mind the next time you step up to facilitate a team.
+No matter the kind of meeting you walk into, your most important job here is to help quiet people in the group get over the hurdles of face-to-face communication.
+Here are seven tips to keep in mind the next time you step up to facilitate meetings with a team.